system76/docs/content/login-loop-ubuntu.md

 ---
-title: Black Screen Or Login Issues (Ubuntu)
+title: Black Screen Or Login Issues (Ubuntu 22.04)
 description: >
   Are you getting stuck in a login loop, even though your password is correct?
 Do you see a black screen after you log in?
 keywords: